 Whether you’re looking to boost sales, increase brand awareness, or reactivate lapsed customers, direct mail can do it all.

 Not convinced yet?
-Just check out these direct mail response rates from the Direct Marketing Association (DMA).
-House mailing lists get a 9% response rate, while prospect mailing lists draw a 5% response rate.
+Just check out these direct mail response rates from the Compu-Mail.
+The response rate to direct mail can be as high as 37%.
 Direct mail also pairs well with digital marketing.
 And Merkle reports that campaigns using both direct mail and digital marketing saw a 118% lift in response rates, as opposed to campaigns that only use one advertising channel.

 Who Should I Send My Direct Mail To?